Classical Singing, Jazz Singing, Accordion, Piano, Strings

 The jury member of national and international vocal contests, board member of the International Music Association of Pedagogues (UA) and the International Association of Opera Singers (PL).
 Accomplished masterclasses in Poland, Russia, Czech Republic, Finland, Italy, etc.

-Assoc. prof. Rita Novikaitė – professional mezzo soprano singer, lecturer at the University of Music and Performing Arts Graz and Singing Department of VMU Music Academy.
+Assoc. prof. Rita Novikaitė – professional mezzo soprano singer, lecturer at the University of Music and Performing Arts Graz and VMU Music Academy Singing Department.
 The participant of numerous national and international festivals – Musika in Burg – Beeskow (DE), Cantiamo (LT), Ring Award (AT), 14th Pažaislis Music Festival (LT), etc.

 Prof. Kazy Stonkus – professional accordionist, solo player and ensemble member, lecturer and the head of Accordion Department at VMU Music Academy.
 Recorded music for 65 performances.
 The jury member of national and international contests (“Ascoltate” (IT), “Snorum” (LT), “Trophee Mondial Spokane” (USA), “Coupe Mondiale” (IT), etc. Awarded with acknowledgements by Confédération Internationale des Accordéonistes, Member International Music Council, IMC’UNESCO, the President of the Republic of Lithuania Valdas Adamkus, the Mayor of Vilnius City Artūras Zuokas, etc.

 Assoc. prof. Donaldas Račys – professional pianist, solo player in Lithuania and abroad, lecturer at the and the head of Piano Department at VMU Music Academy, lecturer at the National M. Čiurlionis School of Art in Vilnius (LT).
 The laureate of numerous national and international piano contests, jury member in national and international competitions.